 Thursday morning – 8:30 am -12:30 pm

-1. e-Submission Package with eCTD for NDA By James Wu
+1. e-Submission Ready Data Package for New Drug Applications By James Wu

-It is important to have e-submission ready data for any biostatitics and programming projects.
+I will explain why it is important to have e-submission ready data for any biostatitics and programming projects.
 The tabulation datasets and analysis datasets should follow not only the CDISC SDTM and ADaM, but also the eCTD and data specification technical document from regulatory agencies.
-This seminar will cover all the details of e-submission ready data packages including SDTM/ADaM datasets, CRF annotation, define file and reviewer’s guides, BIMO, as well as, the strategy and approaches to deal with the challenges for integrated and legacy studies.
+This presentation will cover all the details of e-submission ready data packages including datasets, CRF annotation, define file and reviewer’s guides, as well as, the strategy and approaches to deal with the challenges for integrated and legacy studies.

 Intended Audience: Audiences from all industries with different job roles will be benefit by taking this seminar.